Moderna & Pfizer BIVALENT boosters are now available for patients ages 12+. Bivalent boosters protect against the Omicron variant.

 Call 717-299-6371 to schedule a vaccine appointment or ask about our vaccine walk-in hours at one of our centers.
-Current patients can request to schedule their first vaccine online through the Patient Portal.
+Current patients can request to schedule their vaccine online through the Patient Portal.

-- Most people feel slightly stronger side-effects after their 2nd dose if it’s a 2 dose vaccine.
+- Some people feel stronger side-effects after their 2nd dose or booster dose.
 Over-the-counter pain relief medication can help with these side-effects.
 Most people feel happy, healthy, and back to normal after 24-48 hours!

 A closer look into COVID-19 vaccines: